intence/org.ops4j.pax.exam2/README.md

 release lines 2.x, 3.x, 4.x and 5.x.
 It's licensed under the Apache Software License 2.0 by the OPS4J community.

+## Custom Release

+Due to unavailabilty of ops4j snapshot repository we did a release of pax-exam

 ## Documentation

 * <http://team.ops4j.org/wiki/display/PAXEXAM4/Documentation>